Do you wish you could travel more than your employer’s allotted two weeks of vacation?

 - Do you really want to waste another day checking off to-do lists of unimportant tasks at a job that takes up more than a third of your life?

-- Is the worst case scenario if you do this really that bad?
+- Is the worst case scenario if you make a change really that bad?

 - What could you do to recover if the worst did happen?